simonalanjones/underwriting-form/README.md

 I have attempted to structure the application in a style of Controller/View components.

-The main routing happens in App.js using React Router.
+The primary routing happens in App.js using React Router.
 All matched routes are 'dispatched' to a corresponding 'controller' component in _`src/components/route/`_

 Each route component will pass most of the presentation to a 'view' component in _`src/components/views/`_